 Nineteen men were killed when an explosion ripped through the state-run Strongman coal mine at Rūnanga, on the West Coast of the South Island, just after 10 a.m.
-An investigation concluded that safety regulations had not been followed and that a shot hole for a charge had been incorrectly fired.
+An inquiry found that safety regulations had not been followed and a shot hole for a charge had been incorrectly fired.

 An inquiry into the disaster concluded that at least two mining regulations had been broken.
 The government was ordered to pay compensation to the families of the victims.